What is Safe Simple Trading?

 How much does it cost?

 $57 a month forever, as long as you maintain your memberhip.
-And right now you can get the second month free.
-Just click the button.
+Just click the button for the details.

 - These are hypothetical results and not a record of actual trades.
 If a trader placed orders following the listed trading rules, those trades would have produced these results.